 If you are writing a paper according to APA style—guidelines set forth by the American Psychological Association—you may need to include an Abstract page as part of your paper.
 Although the Abstract page is optional, many professors and readers find this page useful (especially as part of a long dissertation or thesis paper) and, thus, your professor may request that you include one.
 The Abstract page plays an important role in summarizing the overall purpose of your paper to help readers decide if your paper is worth reading.

-In this special Hub, I will show you exactly how to format the Abstract page in APA style, 6th edition (the most recent edition) and what you must include on this page.
+In this special article, I will show you exactly how to format the Abstract page in APA style, 6th edition and what you must include on this page.
 I have added visual examples so you can easily remember the format, layout and specs of a correct Abstract page.

-If you find my Hub useful, please "Like it" and share it with your friends and colleagues.
-I welcome your comments and/or corrections at the end of this Hub.
+If you find my article useful, please "Like it" and share it with your friends and colleagues.
+I welcome your comments and/or corrections at the end of this article.
 Also, please don't forget to bookmark this page for easy reference. :)